-- If students wish to cancel registration in a course, they must use the Educational Affairs Information System during the following periods. - Fall 2013 semester: Monday, November 11, 2013-Friday, November 15, 2013 - Spring 2014 and Fall 2014 semesters: Friday, May 16, 2014 Thursday, May 22, 2014 and Monday, November 10, 2014 Friday, November 14, 2014 - However, students can apply to cancel their place in Workshops, Field Work, and Research Practicum at the Graduate School Affairs Office until the day before the final examination period of each semester.
+- If students wish to cancel registration in a course, they must use the Educational Affairs Information System during the following periods. - Spring and Fall 2014 semester courses: Friday, May 16, 2014 Thursday, May 22, 2014 and Monday, November 10, 2014 Friday, November 14, 2014 - Fall 2014 semester courses: during the period in November, 2014 to be announced. - However, students can apply to cancel their place in Workshops, Field Work, and Research Practicum at the Graduate School Affairs Office until the day before the final examination period of each semester.